pempel/kicker/README.md

 [![Code Climate](https://lima.codeclimate.com/github/pempel/proudly/badges/gpa.svg)](https://lima.codeclimate.com/github/pempel/proudly)
 [![Dependency Status](https://gemnasium.com/badges/github.com/pempel/proudly.svg)](https://gemnasium.com/github.com/pempel/proudly)

-A new way to take pride in your work.
+A flashy way to take pride in your work.

+Proudly provides you and your co-workers with a funny way to recognize your work and reward you for what you have done.

+## Demo

+You can see the demo of Proudly at [https://proudly.herokuapp.com](https://proudly.herokuapp.com).

 ## Setup

-Follow these steps:
+If you want to set up Proudly for private use, follow these steps:

 1. Press the button to create a new Heroku app: